robinrendle/robinrendle.com/_posts/2013-10-16-the-daydreams-of-a-book-designer.md

   page.
 In her dreams however, in that alternate universe where she might become anything else at a moment’s notice, she believed that similar operations could be performed on breathing, heart-beating patients.
 update:
-City:
-- Nottingham
+city: Nottingham
-Country:
-- UK
+country: UK
 ---

 She spent her days ordering circles, squares and rectangles of color on a page.
 In her dreams however, in that alternate universe where she might become anything else at a moment’s notice, she believed that similar operations could be performed on breathing, heart-beating patients.